meinside/meinside.github.io/_posts/2014-08-26-Gogs-on-Raspberry-Pi.md

 then Gogs can now be started with `sudo service gogs-service start` and stopped with `sudo service gogs-service stop`.

-:heavy_exclamation_mark: For making Gogs start automatically on every boot,
+**!!!** For making Gogs start automatically on every boot,

 {% highlight bash %}
 $ sudo update-rc.d gogs-service defaults
 {% endhighlight %}

-Well done! :beer:
+Well done! :-D

 ----

 ## 99. Wrap-up

-Gogs is not only a useful application, but also good to run on Raspberry Pis. :+1:
+Gogs is not only a useful application, but also good to run on Raspberry Pis.

 I decided to learn Golang for further use on Raspberry Pi :-)